 I can only imagine the Stendhal like moment that such a revelation would have, seeing such an amazing painting revealed unexpectedly in a non-descript country chapel.
 The doctor told me it took his breath away.

-Years later and the fresco has been recognised as the masterpiece it is.
+Years later and the fresco was recognised as the masterpiece it is.
 It has been carefully removed from the old chapel and is now housed in the old school in the nearby village of Monterchi, after lengthy restoration.
 It is still breathtaking and the subject remains highly unusual.

 There is no doubt that the image of a pregnant Madonna is striking.
 She rests a hand on her belly, where the head of the child Jesus might be.
 Her expression is beatific and serene, aware of the importance of the child within.
 But the most important figure is, in a sense, missing.

-There are very few images of the pregnant madonna and they seem to span a short period, just over 130 years.
-Renzo Manetti, a florentine academic, has an interesting theory about this.
+There are very few images of the 'Madonna del Parto' or Pregnant Madonna and they seem to span a short period, just over 130 years.
+Renzo Manetti, a Florentine academic, has an interesting theory about this.
 He believes these depictions are linked to the dissolution of the Knights Templar in 1312.

 He argues that Florentine survivors of the dissolution went underground, and the pregnant Madonna symbolises the hidden promise of a return of the order.
 The spoken word as truth, the pregnancy as gestation and the re-birth as the promised return of tolerance and knowledge.